Paramotor service by Southwest Airsports

 1. Cost

-Estimates and labor are charged at $125/hour with a (1) hour minimum charge.
+Estimates and labor are charged at $120/hour with a (1) hour minimum charge.
 The only exception is the flat-rate charge for rebuilding a carburetor.

 Occasionally, we receive engines that are severely damaged or in need of a complete overhaul, including a new crankshaft.
-The cost of a complete overhaul is about $750 less than buying a new engine.
+The cost of a complete overhaul is about $750 (as of 2023) less than buying a new engine.
 Why is this?
 It takes hours to disassemble, clean, and prep an engine for all new insides.
 This is something the factory does not have to do when assembling a new engine.
 However, when we finish, the engine is as good or better than a new engine.
 Our quality control is better than the manufacturer.
-We are proud of and stand behind our work – the American way.
+We are proud of, and stand behind, our work.

 2. Form to complete